What are the benefits of sidemount diving?

 Sidemount diving may decrease air consumption due to increased streamlining and greater mobility, it can also lead to longer dive times with proper training.

-Sidemount diving is popular in locations such as the Florida Springs, Mexico’s Yucatan Peninsula, and the caves of Thailand, among others.
+Sidemount diving is popular in locations such as Florida Springs, Mexico’s Yucatan Peninsula, and the caves of Thailand, among others.

 Sidemount diving allows for easier access to equipment and valves, improving emergency response efficiency.